-United States Citizens1 and lawful permanent residents2 can help certain family members immigrate to the United States.3 This is a two-step process.
-The first step is the family visa petition.
-The second step is the application to become a permanent resident.
+United States Citizens2 and lawful permanent residents3 can help certain family members immigrate to the United States.4 This is a two-step process.
+The first step is the family visa petition, filed by the US citizen or lawful permanent resident petitioner.
+The second step is the application to become a permanent resident, filed by the foreign national relative.
 Each step involves different legal and factual issues.